Tai Chi and Hypermobility Syndrome

 As a Tai Chi Instructor I live with the genetic defect Hypermobility Syndrome (Ehlers Danlos Syndrome).
 You can read my personal journey living with EDS here.
 The really good news is that Tai Chi, Qi Gong and Meditation are all recommended ways to help gently aid the symptoms.
 I changed career becoming a Tai Chi and Qigong instructor as my physical health went through many changes.
 I chose to adapt my life to try to be gracefully productive.
-I could no longer stay seated, walk, lie down or do any activity for long periods, as these all lead to chronic/acute pain, reduced mobility, excessive muscular contraction and fatigue.
+I can no longer stay seated, walk, lie down or do any activity for long periods, as these all lead to chronic/acute pain, reduced mobility, excessive muscular contraction and fatigue.

 Hypermobility is an invisible condition, no one knows what it means for an individual.
 I certainly don't act like I am 'sick' and I don't move like a typical 'ill person'.
 No one can see what goes on in my body, the effect on the bones, veins, muscles, organs and connective tissue, the lack of healing and ease of injury, nor the mark it leaves trying to live a normal life.